 c) Objects they touched are “third class” (John Paul II’s bloody shirt worn when shot by an assassin and bits of John XXIII’s skin taken from his cadaver were kept).

 Indeed, Catholicism’s sainthood is unbiblical, man-made, idolatrous and superstitious.
 True Christianity is based on a relationship with a Living Saviour, not with human skulls, rotten flesh or rags.
 The only man in Scripture who ever prayed to a dead “saint” was a man who was already in Hell, and his prayer wasn’t even answered! (see Luke 16).
-Yes such “prayers” do receive answers, but the entities answering prayers to Catholic “saints” are enemies of God.
+Yes, sometimes, such “prayers” do receive answers, but the entities answering prayers to dead “saints” are enemies of God.